radancyco/tb-ajd-template/code/v2/README.md

 ## Creating an AJD
 Only follow these instructions if the site you are working on does not currently have any AJDs.
+IMPORTANT: ONLY CREATE ONE AJD PAGE AND ONE AJD THEME.
+DO NOT CREATE MULTIPLE AJD PAGES

 1. **Create a new Theme** inside the current TB site and do the following:
     * Name this theme "AJD Theme"